 Is this Project fit for Agile?

-Agile processes and frameworks have become increasingly popular, which comes as no surprise with their several advantages - most notably the ability to pivot as new data and information unfolds.
-However, Agile is not for every project and there are instances when traditional or waterfall methods are more suitable.
+Agile processes and frameworks have become increasingly popular thanks to their ability to pivot as new data and information unfolds.
+But Agile isn't for every project, and there are instances when traditional or Waterfall methods are more suitable.

 What is Agile?

 The word "agile" can be used to describe frameworks, practices and a mindset arising from a set of values and principles.
 The values and principles were officially put down in the Agile Manifesto back in 2001.
 Process frameworks such as Kanban, Scrum and Lean were pulled under the umbrella of Agile because their practices mirror these ways of working.
 The process frameworks share the characteristics of being team-centric and iterative, as well as focused on feedback loops and adapting to change.

 Agile practices and frameworks have been attracting attention since well before the Manifesto, and a large number of companies continue to attempt large scale transformations to adopt more Agile practices.
 What's the appeal?